lunching/RefCNV/README.md

   * numeric vector of total number of mapped read for each reference (the length of the vector need to match the number of references).
 * TMR_new
   * numeric vector of total number of mapped read for each case (the length of the vector need to match the number of cases).
+* gene_map
+  * a matrix of gene map file need to provided by user which includes gene symbol, gene ID, chromosome, start position and end position (see sample map file []()).

 <b>Output</b>